AlvaroSilva94/HTML_Notions/README.md

 # OdinProjectRepo
-Repository to consolidate knowledge from the odin project website creation challenges
+Repository to consolidate knowledge from the odin project website creation challenges - html notions